KaurSeerat/Anomaly-Detection-And-Risk-Scoring/README.md

- # Anomaly Detection & Risk Scoring on Synthetic Transaction Data
+# Fraud Analytics - Anomaly Detection & Risk Scoring
-Built an end-to-end fraud monitoring analytics project using SQL, Python, SQLite, and Power BI on 40,000+ synthetic UK banking transactions.
-I engineered behavioural risk indicators, investigated suspicious patterns with SQL window functions, and developed an interactive dashboard to help prioritise high-risk activity for analyst review.
-The project simulates how a junior data analyst could support fraud operations with KPI reporting, anomaly investigation, and decision-ready insight.
+A transaction monitoring pipeline on 40,000+ synthetic UK banking records.
+Covers synthetic data generation with realistic fraud patterns, behavioural feature engineering, SQL investigation using window functions, and a Power BI dashboard built for analyst triage.

+This is not a machine learning project.
+It's closer to how fraud analytics actually works in early-stage or mid-size operations, rule-based risk scoring, SQL investigation, and a dashboard that helps someone decide where to focus attention.

 ## 📌 Business Problem

-Financial institutions and digital platforms process thousands of transactions daily.
-Identifying suspicious or anomalous behaviour early is critical for:

-- Fraud prevention
-- Operational risk monitoring
-- Customer protection
-- Reducing financial losses

-This project simulates a real-world transaction monitoring system by generating synthetic behavioural data and building a rule-based risk scoring framework to detect anomalous activity.

-The goal is not just to flag anomalies, but to demonstrate how an analyst would:
-- Engineer behavioural risk signals
-- Validate their effectiveness
-- Investigate patterns using SQL
-- Communicate insights through dashboards
+Financial platforms process thousands of transactions a day.
+The challenge isn't detecting fraud with perfect accuracy, it's giving an analyst a prioritised list of activity worth investigating, without drowning them in false positives.

+This project builds that prioritisation layer.

 ## 🧱 Project Overview